Tero¶

 A C++20 functional emulator for the LEON3 / LEON4 SPARC V8 processors, designed to boot the RTEMS testsuite and to be wrapped as an SMP2 simulation model for the European space industry.

-Lince emulates the GR712RC (dual-core LEON3FT) and GR740 (quad-core LEON4FT) System-on-Chips at the functional level: the CPU, memory, bus, interrupt controller, timers and UART are modelled with bit-accurate register semantics, while caches, MMU and FPU are deliberately scoped out of the MVP and tracked in the Phase 7 roadmap.
+Tero emulates the GR712RC (dual-core LEON3FT) and GR740 (quad-core LEON4FT) System-on-Chips at the functional level: the CPU, memory, bus, interrupt controller, timers, UART and FPU are modelled with bit-accurate register semantics.
+SRMMU and cache control are deliberately deferred — see the roadmap for the rationale.

 -

-Register windows, traps, privileged instructions, delayed PSR pipeline, branch annul, RETT — everything an OS needs.
+Register windows (overlapping per-call register frames), traps, privileged instructions, PSR write-back, branch annul, RETT (return-from-trap).

 -